1. INK RealLegal

 Unless instructed otherwise in writing, we assume that communication with the Client may take place via the Internet and email, for which purpose we use a firewall with antivirus protection.
 However, we cannot guarantee that our messages are secure or free of viruses and we will not be liable for loss or damage caused by the use of electronic communication.
 If the Client desires a greater degree of security in relation to electronic communication, it may contact us to discuss the matter.

 Unless agreed otherwise, we will send the Client our invoice each month.
 Unless agreed otherwise, the fee payable by the Client will be calculated based on the number of hours spent, multiplied by the agreed hourly rate.
-For fixed office expenses (such as postage, telephone, fax and photocopies), a percentage of 5% of the fee will be charged.
+For fixed office expenses (such as postage, telephone, fax and photocopies), in some cases a percentage of 5% of the fee will be charged, but only after approval by the client.
 In general, VAT is payable on the fee and on certain disbursements.
 We reserve the right to index-link the agreed rates annually in line with inflation.

 Our invoices must be paid within 14 days.
 If payment is not received promptly, we are entitled to charge statutory interest on the amount due.